huseyinokanozturk/regression_from_scratch/DEFINITIONS.md

-I am writing this file to define the terms I will use in my regression from scratch project.
+I am writing this file to define the terms I will use in my regression from scratch project. (in the future i might add layers, network, activation functions etc.)

 Mathematical terms:
 - x : feature